-Cash assistance from the federal government's stimulus package depending on income, were sent to eligible households in April 2020 and January 2021.
+Cash assistance from the federal government's stimulus package, of up to \$1,200 per person depending on income, were sent to eligible households in early April.
 For additional information and to request your Economic Impact Payment, visit the Economic Impact Payments Information Center.